Skip to main content

 It is your responsibility to ensure that work arrives by the deadline.

-The deadline for submitting work is normally midday 12:00pm UK time on the specified day.
+The deadline for submitting work is normally by 12 Noon UK time on the specified day.

 You must complete a Declaration of Academic Integrity for all assessment submissions.
 The statement reminds you of the University’s definition of academic integrity and the consequences of academic misconduct.